dave45678/ProgrammingFundamentals/github_pages.md

 This page will list repositories that have a description.
 If you have a repository you don't want included then don't fill in the description.
 This page will display the repository name, the programming language and the description.

 ###Create a GitHub Pages repository
-Create a new GitHub repository named username.github.io, where username is your username on GitHub.
+Create a new GitHub repository named **username.github.io**, where username is your username on GitHub.
 The first part of the repository must exactly match your username.

 ###Create a branch for gh-pages
-You'll create your site on the branch called gh-pages.
+You'll create your site on the branch called **gh-pages**.
 You can create that when set up your repository on GitHub.

+You can set gh-pages as the default branch in GitHub if you go to the project settings and change the default project to gh-pages.

-All the work during this tutorial should be done under the gh-pages branch.
+All the work during this tutorial should be done under the **gh-pages** branch.

 ###Create a Readme.md file
 It's good practice to have a Readme file for every project.
 The Readme file  is a good place for a brief summary of your project.
 This tutorial will work without a readme file but the readme is your way of telling other GitHub users what your project is about.